 3. Beans and legumes

 We all know protein is important for building muscle, aiding recovery, and keeping us full, but it’s easy to find ourselves relying only on animal products to get enough.
 If you really want to cut your odds of having a stroke, plant-based sources like beans, lentils, and peas are a better option.
-Research published in the American Journal of Hypertension, which involved 554 participants, found legume consumption significantly lowered blood pressure.
+Research published in the American Journal of Hypertension found that legume consumption significantly lowered blood pressure.

-In a seriously surprising twist, eggs have turned out to be associated with a reduced risk of stroke despite years of worry the food could lead to heart troubles.
-According to a recent meta-analysis, eating one egg per day may reduce the risk of stroke by as much as 12%.
+It’s been known that eggs are high in cholesterol.
+This leads some to avoid eating them altogether.
+However, according to a recent meta-analysis, eating one egg per day may reduce the risk of stroke by as much as 12%.
 This research involves whole egg consumption, too, meaning there’s no need to fear the yolk.
 So go ahead and scramble, poach, and sauté to your heart’s content.

 5. Red wine

-While no doctor is going to prescribe binge drinking as a path to better health, some think moderate alcohol consumption can be beneficial.
+No doctor is going to prescribe binge drinking as a path to better health.
+However, some think moderate alcohol consumption can be beneficial.
 This is especially true for cutting the odds of having a stroke.
 Harvard Health Publications suggests opting for one serving of an alcoholic beverage per day to see these benefits, recommending red wine for its antioxidants.
-Just stick with one standard portion.
-More alcohol doesn’t equate to more benefits.
+Stick with one standard portion; more alcohol doesn’t equate to more benefits.

 6. Citrus fruits

-Even if you can’t eliminate the possibility of getting a cold by eating plenty of oranges, the fruit may be able to ward off strokes and other heart problems.
+While eating plenty of oranges won’t eliminate your possibility of getting a cold, the fruit may be able to ward off strokes and other heart problems.
 This goes for all citrus, too.
-One 2012 study examined the link between stroke and consumption of a class of antioxidant known as flavanoids.
-The most interesting thing about this research is, while total flavanoid consumption didn’t seem to show any correlation, those who consumed high levels of a particular type of flavanoid, mainly through citrus fruits and juices, had a lower risk of stroke.
+One 2012 study examined the link between stroke and consumption of a class of antioxidants known as flavonoids.
+Although the total flavonoid consumption didn’t seem to show any correlation, those who consumed high levels of a particular type of flavonoid, mainly through citrus fruits and juices, had a lower risk of stroke.

 7. Leafy greens

 Mom really did know best when she tried to get you to eat your greens as a child.
 In addition to providing tons of vitamins and minerals, these veggies are great for reducing the risk of developing numerous diseases.
-One review that highlighted the importance of eating fruits and vegetables as a way to reduce the risk of cardiovascular disease singled out leafy greens as particularly beneficial.
+One review singled out leafy greens as particularly beneficial to reducing the risk of cardiovascular disease.
 It turns out kale really is a superfood.

 These starchy fruits often get shunned for having a lot of carbohydrates, including sugar, but they definitely deserve a place on your plate.
 For starters, fruits are a much healthier way to tame your sweet tooth than eating a bunch of cookies or candy.
 Bananas also boast a huge dose of potassium, which gives them a real advantage.
 According to a 2014 study, high potassium consumption can reduce the risk of stroke.